KevGildea/KevGildea.github.io/_posts/2021-05-30-Kinematic-Chain-Mapping.md

                                     [ 0, 1, 0]]),
                           np.array([0,0,0.2])])
 ```
-In order to perform kinematic operation on the chain we must aslo specify its heirarchical structure using a directed graph.
+In order to perform kinematic operations on the chain we must also specify its heirarchical structure using a directed graph.
 ```python
 dir_graph = {0: [1],
              1: [2],